-How To Transform Feeling Irritated Into Kindness.
+How To Mindfully Transform Feelings Of Irritation Into Kindness.

-How To Transform Feeling Irritated Into Kindness.
+How To Mindfully Transform Feelings Of Irritation Into Kindness.

 Even though feeling irritated is a normal part of being human, it prevents us from having the peace of mind many seek.